Treparme/treparme/README.md

-# 🚀 Welcome to Tiebe's Cosmic GitHub Universe! 🚀
+# 🚀 Welcome to Tiebe's Cosmic Universe! 🚀
 Hi there!
 I'm Tiebe, a coding astronaut 🚀 exploring the infinite galaxy of programming, AI, and customer experience.
 Currently, I'm crafting the future at Tekst.ai, where I dive into the cosmic depths of CX and AI!